How We’re Different

 Long-Term = Real Change

 Real change takes time.
 Studies show achieving one year of sobriety doubles a person’s chances of staying sober forever.
 No Longer Bound’s program affords men the time they need to uncover the root cause of their addiction and figure out why life seems so hard.

 When we say faith-based, we don’t mean Bible summer camp.
 We mean we believe long-term sobriety and relational health comes from intimacy with God, self, and others.
-Because we want to help our residents figure out who God is, we have created a safe environment for men to express doubt and explore questions.
+Because we want to help residents figure out who God is, we have created a safe environment to express doubt and explore questions.

 Our Graduates Work

 Once our residents get sober, they need a good job.
 Maybe they want a whole new career.
 Work can be more than just a way to pay the bills.
 The right career can provide meaning and purpose.
 NLB’s job training and our network of supporters means 100% of our men find full-time jobs by the time they graduate.

 Family Reconciliation is a process, not a one-time event.
-That’s why weekly Family Recovery meetings, monthly workshops and family therapy are designed to support our residents and their loved ones navigate forgiveness, acceptance, boundaries, and restoration.
+Weekly Family Recovery meetings, monthly workshops and family therapy are designed to support our residents and their loved ones as they navigate forgiveness, acceptance, boundaries, and restoration.